-(3) To eliminate the Company's share of loss of its subsidiaries and consolidated VIEs.
+(2) (3) To eliminate the loans provided by the Shanghai DayDayCook Information Technology Co., Ltd. to the VIE.
+To eliminate the Company's share of loss of its subsidiaries and consolidated VIEs.

 The following tables present the Company's condensed consolidating schedules depicting the consolidated cash flows for the three months ended March 31, 2022 (comprising the Weishi and City Modern VIEs, and the Mengwei VIE) and 2023 (comprising the Mengwei VIE), and for the fiscal years ended December 31, 2021 and 2022 of the Company, its subsidiaries, the VIEs (comprising the Weishi and City Modern VIEs, and the Mengwei VIE), and corresponding eliminating adjustments separately.